 As a general rule, though, you can look at the features of any given chair and say that it favors one category over the other.

 Hobbyist chairs are essentially generalist chairs.
 They’re good at relieving minor muscle tension and lowering a person’s stress level while offering a comfortable, relaxing experience.

 Therapeutic chairs tend to focus on addressing one or two specific problems, with specific feature sets slanted accordingly.

-For instance, a therapeutic massage chair focused on easing sciatic nerve pain will focus much more on providing an excellent lumbar and leg massage, while a chair designed to alleviate chronic neck pain will obviously focus more features in the area of the neck and shoulders.
+For instance, a therapeutic massage chair focused on easing sciatic nerve pain will focus much more on providing an excellent lumbar and leg massage, while a chair designed to alleviate chronic neck pain will obviously focus more on features in the area of the neck and shoulders.